robhagemans/hoard-of-bitfonts/kyotronic/README.md

 |Germany|  # |  § | Ä  |  Ö |  Ü | \` |  ä |  ö |  ü |  ß |

 Notes:
-- All five sets contain the same glyphs; only the codepoint mappings differ.
+- All glyphs are contained in the US set; only the codepoint mappings differ.
 - These mappings agree with the DEC National Replacement Character Sets.